 What also appeals to me, not only about Jamal as a gay, black male rejected by his father, is the fight the entire family takes on to make their "Empire".
 It all inspires me because that is what "Got Words?" is to me.
 I have to work hard, and there is no one who can censor my voice, but too, I have no one showing me the way or a huge crowd of followers because marketing rests squarely on my shoulders.
 I am branching off on my own with Got Words? rather than going the traditional publishing route.
 With Self-Publishing, I am creating my own little "Empire" all on my own and if there is one message the show "Empire" leaves you with is to never give up.

 Fast forward to June 12, 2018.
 The TV show Empire is in its 4th Season and the hand of justice against the State of Michigan and it's Governor Rick Synder has, by this time, smacked members of its own empire around due to the Flint Water Crisis.
 It escalated into worldwide news especially around 2016.
 After deaths from diseases caused by the toxic waters, the state was forced to provide bottled water and water filters to residents due to the high toxicity of levels of lead and other contaminants found in the water.
 Like the character Lucius Lyon, the Governor was accused of a gross wrong doing.
 He was accused of knowing about the dangers and ignoring them.
-After much publicity and angst, it seemed things were going better for Flint's water problem even if only those under the Governor had paid for the murderous misdeed.
-In my mind, as Flint faded in the news due to larger eclipses (like Trump), I was hopeful we were on the path to clearing up the Flint matter.
-Like many others, I became distracted by the big orange cloud covering our nation.
+After much publicity and angst, it seemed things were going better for Flint's water problem even if it was only the convictions of those who worked under the Governor paying for the murderous misdeed.
+In my mind, as Flint faded in the news due to larger eclipses (like Trump being elected to President), I was hopeful we were on the path to clearing up the Flint matter.
+Like many others, I became distracted by the big orange cloud of Trump covering our nation.
 In the meantime, the TV show Empire itself had gone through its own "shadey" stuff leading up to 2018.
 Lawsuits came about over this period of time, three to be exact.
 In two of them, people claimed the plot and characters were based off their own stories that they had exclusive rights to.
 None of it really went anywhere, but it did put a cloud on the show until matters were cleared up.

 After the first two seasons of Empire, I had lost interest in the plot line by this point.
 Once it started getting into one of the main characters having amnesia (a typical soap opera ploy), I lost interest.
 Even so, I never lost interest in Jussie's character or his music.
 By this time, there had been controversy around Jussie Smollett too.
 There had been an almost insistence that the actor publicly confirm he was gay and quell the rumors.
 His first attempt at that reveal on the "Ellen"show wasn't well received which is understandable.
 Jussie merely replied about being in the closet that "I have no closet".
 It seemed he was wanting to either generate more publicity by keeping the mystery alive or he was being protective.
 I remember that even I was a bit "underwhelmed" by the interview.
 But in 2016, he started becoming much more clear and open--perhaps a little less overprotective.
 He was not only more vocal about LGBT people but also became one of the more consistent actors voicing his concerns about the Flint Water crisis.
 Even more so than I knew...that was until I heard speak at the concert.